usdaud/algotradinglib.github.io/en/pedia/p/price_channel_strategies.md

 ### 4. Keltner Channels

-[Keltner Channels](../k/keltner_channels.md) are developed using the Average True Range (ATR) and a moving average.
+[Keltner Channels](../k/keltner_channels.md) are developed using the [Average True Range](../a/average_true_range_(atr).md) (ATR) and a moving average.
 The bands are usually set a certain number of ATRs above and below the moving average, which makes this method highly tuned to market volatility.

 ## Using Price Channels in Trading Strategies